-Lockers are for the use of students testing with the TAC only.
+NOTE: Lockers are only for the use of students testing with the TAC.
 Any person found in violation of this policy will have their personal items removed from the lockers and placed in the Lost and Found (please see Lost and Found for more details).

 How to use the locks:

 - Select any available/open locker.
 Red light will flash for lockers already in use.

 - Test to make sure the lock has secured.

 - Press “ZEPHYR” button.

 Students are expected to arrive no later than ten minutes prior to a scheduled test.
 Early arrival gives students the opportunity to store belongings and to check in with the front desk staff.

 Students are expected to be prepared to begin their exam when checking in with the front desk staff at the exam start time (after all belongings have been stored in the locker).